Quick Answer: What Are Attorneys General Robocall Warning Letters?

 Usually seen in scam calls are certain signals.
 Learn them:

-Urgent threats include obligations where a demand for urgent attention is being placed in order to prevent an arrest, a cut-off service such as a utility or internet.
+Urgent threats include obligations where a demand for urgent attention is being placed in order to prevent an arrest, or a cut-off service such as a utility or internet.

 Impersonation